Brand development that increases sales velocity, guaranteed.

 Make Sure Your Colors Are Easily Accessible

 The world applauds creativity.
-Unfortunately, sometimes creativity comes with a cost.
-If you’ve mixed a special color for your logoโ€”a subtle variation of violet that’s a touch less purple but with an iridescent sheenโ€”we can virtually guarantee you that every single printing of your logo will be slightly and annoyingly different.
+Unfortunately, creativity sometimes comes at a cost.
+If you’ve mixed a special color for your logo—a subtle variation of violet that’s a touch less purple but with an iridescent sheen—we can virtually guarantee you that every single printing of your logo will be slightly and annoyingly different.
 Furthermore, most computers can still not depict all colors in the spectrum.
 If you’ve selected a specialty color, prepare yourself to find that every monitor displaying your logo will radiate back a color you didn’t anticipate.

-If you’re interested in keeping your logo design both visually appealing, consistent and economical, we suggest selecting one of the 256 colors considered web-safe.
+If you’re interested in keeping your logo design both visually appealing, consistent, and economical, we suggest selecting one of the 256 colors considered web-safe.
 256 is a huge assortment, and it’s not the specialness of the color that necessarily matters; it’s how the colors you’ve selected relate to each other and to the design you’ve created.

 Get Feedback

-Sadly, the most important opinions regarding logo designs are not those of graphic designers; the most important opinions belong to the general public.
+Sadly, the most important opinions regarding logo designs are not those of graphic designers; the most critical opinions belong to the general public.
 Every graphic designer has created a logo design that is pure artistic genius and perfect in every respect, only to have it shot down by some band of consumers who know nothing.
 Whatever.

 Show your logo color scheme to your associates not affiliated with your brand or product and see how they respond.
-Even if you’re totally sold on the colors you’ve selected, if your private focus group looks at them and utters a collective “eww,” you might want to reconsider.
+Even if you’re sold on the colors you’ve selected, if your private focus group looks at them and utters a collective “eww,” you might want to reconsider.

 Color selection is both an art and a science, but no indecipherable code is involved; there is only judgment and taste.
-Pick colors that look good, make sense for your product and brand and can be duplicated exactly and your logo will be off to an excellent start.
+Pick colors that look good, make sense for your product and brand, and can be duplicated exactly, and your logo will be off to an excellent start.

 Data-Driven Brand Development

 Want a best-selling brand?
-SmashBrand is a brand development agency for FMCG and CPG companies.
-From brand strategy to packaging design testing, our Path To Performanceโ„ข process guarantees a retail performance lift.
+SmashBrand is a data-driven brand development and packaging design company for FMCG and CPG brands.
+From brand strategy to packaging design testing, our Path To Performance™ process guarantees a retail performance lift.
 Book a time to discuss your project with our team.

 Subscribe to